bioFAM/MOFA2/README.md

 Yes, if you don't have multi-group structure in your data then just define a single group.
 This is equivalent to MOFA v1 (but significantly faster).
 However, due to some improvements in the parameter initialisation and the priors, you will not obtain identical results to your previous MOFA v1 models.

 **(Q) Does MOFA v2 inherit previous features from MOFA v1?**
-Yes, pretty much everything: handling of missing data, non-gaussian likelihoods and sparsity in the loadings.
+Yes, pretty much everything: handling of missing data, non-gaussian likelihoods and sparsity in the weights.
 The novel model features are additional sparsity priors in the factors and the improved inference scheme.

-## Frequently asked questions on the data processing
+### Frequently asked questions on the data processing

 **(Q) How do I normalise the data?**
 Proper normalisation of the data is critical for the model to work.
 First, one needs to remove library size effects.
 For count-based data such as RNA-seq or ATAC-seq we recommend size factor normalisation + variance stabilisation.
 For microarray DNA methylation data, make sure that samples have no differences in the average intensity.
 If this is not done correctly, the model will learn a very strong Factor 1 that will capture this variability, and more subtle sources of variation will be harder to identify.